 Klaviyo's default Winback flow is set to send after 210 days (approximately six months).
-You should use your typical sales cycle to determine when to send your winback flow, as this can vary widely by industry.
-Some items, like cosmetics, have a shorter sales cycle, while others, like mattresses, have a longer one.
+You should use your typical sales cycle to determine when to send your winback emails, as this can vary widely by industry.
+Some items, like cosmetics, have a shorter sales cycle, while others, like mattresses, have longer ones.

 If you're not sure how long your typical sales cycle is, six months is a good rule of thumb.

-Winback emails are a good time to use discounts to incentivize customers to make a purchase.
-This is where creating different winback flows for different tiers of customers comes into play.
+Winback emails are a good opportunity to use discounts to incentivize customers to make a purchase.
+This is where creating different winback flows for different tiers of customers can come into play.
 For example, you might want to offer your higher tier customers (your VIPs) a larger discount than the rest of your customers -- 20% off versus 10%, for example.